We turn food waste into next-generation color for a cleaner textile industry.

 Color reimagined

 In an industry built on synthetic shortcuts and harmful processes, ILANGA is here to do things differently.
-We turn food waste into natural dyes, creating sustainable solutions for coloring textiles — and redefining what it means to innovate in fashion.
+Our plant-based dyes from food waste like coffee grounds and onion skins offer a circular, scalable, and safer alternative for people and planet.

 Our Process